NEIAAC/node-fullstack-ssr-template/README.md

     ```bash
     npm run docker

+    # The --build flag will ensure the latest code is used for each container.

+    # All services are defined with the `restart: unless-stopped` compose flag, meaning they will restart any time they fail.
+    # This includes systems restarts, which will ensure the services are automatically available as soon as possible.
     ```

-- All services are defined with the `restart: unless-stopped` compose flag, meaning they will restart any time they fail/crash, this includes systems restarts.
-What this essentially accomplishes is a hands-off management of the deployment since maintenance will be done automatically along with the system.
+- Serve the port of each service using a reverse proxy.